victor-paredes/Johnstone-Scripts/README.md

 <hr>

 ## 📍 How to use
-Download the "Johnstone Scripts" folder into InDesign's local scripts folder and access them via the "Scripts" panel (Window > Utilities > Scripts) within the application.
+Download the "Johnstone Scripts" folder into InDesign's local script directory and access them via the "Scripts" panel (Window > Utilities > Scripts) within the application.
 <br><br><br><br>

 <hr>